jsandroid/AgogeProject/README.md

 # AgogeProject
-Gatsby draft website for The Agoge Project
+Website for The Agoge Project build with Gatsby.

+Hosted with Firebase